The Rise of Benefit and Certified B-Corporations

 Certified B-Corporations benefit from being part of a global community of like-minded businesses.
 This network provides opportunities for collaboration, sharing best practices, and mutual support, further encouraging companies to pursue or maintain certification

-Examples of B-Corporations
+List of Well-Known B-Corporations*

 Selected Private Companies